 Tria Beauty: Tria Hair Removal Laser X4 (NEW MODEL)

 OK, so the Tria Hair Removal system is a laser as opposed to an intense pulsed light and technically should not be appearing in this list.
 However, in terms of how you use it to remove unwanted hair they work in the same way (in fact the laser can give more permanent hair loss) so it would be remiss of us to leave out a market leading product that has been proven to provide excellent results.
-Lasers tend to use a smaller treatment head than your typical IPL device so treating larger areas can take slightly longer but this new Tria X4 claims to have cut the treatment time by half compared to the old model so it is not really an issue.
-It also comes in 6 different colours to choose from which we rather like!
+Lasers tend to use a smaller treatment head than your typical IPL device so treating larger areas can take slightly longer but this new Tria X4 claims has solved this issue by cutting the treatment time by half compared to the old model so it is no longer an issue.
+It also comes in 4 different colours to choose from which we rather like!